robertknight/rten/README.md

    optimized as more mature runtimes such as ONNX Runtime or TensorFlow Lite.

+## Usage

+See the [examples/]() directory for projects that show the end-to-end steps to use this library to run an ONNX model in the browser or Node.
+To run the examples, you will need to follow the steps under "Building the library" below to build the project locally.

+The general steps for using Wasnn to run models in a JavaScript project are:

+ 1. Develop or find a pre-trained model that you want to run.
+Various models already in ONNX format are available from the [ONNX Model Zoo](https://github.com/onnx/models).
+ 2. Export the model in ONNX format.
+PyTorch users can use [torch.onnx](https://pytorch.org/docs/stable/onnx.html) for this.
+ 3. Use the `convert-onnx.py` script in this repository to convert the model to optimized format Wasnn uses.
+See the section below on preparing models.

+    **Note: This library is still new.** You may run into issues where your model uses operators or attributes that are not supported.
+Please file an issue that includes a link to the ONNX model you want to run.

+ 4. In your JavaScript code, fetch the WebAssembly binary and initialize Wasnn.
+ 5. Fetch the prepared Wasnn model and use it to an instantiate the `Model` class from this library.
+ 6. Each time you want to run the model, prepare one or more `Float32Array`s containing input data in the format expected by the model, and call `Model.run`.
+This will return a `TensorList` that provides access to the shapes and data of the outputs.

 ## Preparing ONNX models

 Wasnn does not load ONNX models directly.
 ONNX models must be run through a